7 Holistic Lifestyle Tips for Beginners

 The foods we eat have a direct impact on our health.
 There are several different paradigms in the holistic health space, but it is agreed upon that nutrient density and adequate food intake are important.
 Try and have at least 80% of your diet be real, whole foods from the earth.

 Spend a fun afternoon researching recipes or meal plans that use real foods (here’s my round-up of the best clean eating websites).
 Try new vegetables every time you grocery shop, and make traditional comfort foods out of real, nutrient-dense ingredients.

 See which foods I recommend eating every day for a clean, balanced diet. you might also want to read my articles in the category of clean eating basics including how to eat clean and my healthy grocery shopping list.

 2. Create a symptom journal

 Check in with yourself throughout the day and at the end of the day and to document your activities and how they impact how you feel. to see how you feel physically, mentally, and emotionally.
-This will help you get in touch with your body and determine what activities are serving you and which are not.
+A symptom journal is a great way to do this.

 3. Take care of yourself as if you are taking care of a child